 What is arthritis?

-Arthritis refers to an inflammation of one or more joint areas, such as the shoulder, knee, thumb, ankles, hip, wrist, elbow, etc. This inflammation over a prolonged period leads to joint damage.
+Arthritis refers to an inflammation of one or more joint areas, such as the shoulder, knee, thumb, ankle, hip, wrist, elbow, etc. Over a prolonged period, this inflammation leads to joint damage.

 There are more than 100 types of arthritis.
 Osteoarthritis and rheumatoid arthritis are the most common type among them.

-Patients with arthritis may experience symptoms such as joint pain, swelling, stiffness, painful range of motion, grating sensation, and tenderness.
+Patients with arthritis may experience symptoms such as joint pain, swelling, stiﬀness, a limited range of motion, a grating sensation, and tenderness.